surajvm1/surajv311.github.io/_posts/2026-01-20-dns-misconfiguration.md

   - This information propagated to TLD servers worldwide, making Route 53 the authoritative source for all punch.trade DNS queries.
 - What DNS Records Actually Control
   - DNS operates exclusively at the hostname level.
 When you create a Route 53 record for xyz.punch.trade, you map that complete hostname to a destination server or load balancer.
   - Route 53 knows nothing about files, application code, or URL paths.
 There's no DNS record for xyz.punch.trade/index.html or xyz.punch.trade/assets/main.css.
-D
-  - NS simply answers "what server hosts this domain name?"
+  - DNS simply answers "what server hosts this domain name?"
 The server itself handles all file routing and application logic.
 - How Websites Load After DNS Resolution
   - Once your browser obtains the IP address from DNS, it establishes a TCP connection to the Application Load Balancer and performs an SSL/TLS handshake for secure connections.
   - The browser sends an HTTP request, which the ALB forwards to an ECS container running your web application.
 That container generates and returns the HTML response.